Swedish Lapland tailor-made holidays

 Stay at two of Scandinavia's quirkiest and most celebrated hotels – Treehotel and ICEHOTEL – during this memorable five-night winter break in Swedish Lapland.

 Take in the spectacular summer beauty of Swedish Lapland under the glow of the Midnight Sun, staying in island farmhouses, the iconic Treehotel and the innovative ICEHOTEL 365.
-It's all joined by impossibly scenic country drives and the chance to taste your way through the seasonal delicacies.
+It's all knitted together by scenic country drives and delicious seasonal dining.

 Top places to stay in Swedish Lapland